-Glaucoma is one of the leading causes of blindness in the United States — vision loss from this disease occurs over time as the optic nerve is damaged due to increased pressure in the eye.
-Glaucoma can often go undetected until irreversible damage has been done to one’s eyesight, so it is crucial to schedule regular eye exams, where this disease can be detected early on through routine screening.
-Most people who are affected by glaucoma are over 40, but it can affect individuals of any age.
+Glaucoma is one of the leading causes of blindness in the United States.
+It can often go undetected until irreversible damage has been done to one’s eyesight, so it is crucial to schedule regular eye exams, where this disease can be detected early on through routine screening.
 At Prestera Eye, Dr. Tory Prestera and Dr. Kevin Garff offer specialized treatment options that can preserve your vision and prevent further damage.

 What Are the Causes and Symptoms of Glaucoma?